Smile-SA/fast-archetype/fast-archetype-twitterbootstrap/src/site/markdown/index.md

 We'll assume that you're familiar with [fast-maven-plugin](http://smile-sa.github.io/fast-maven-plugin).

-If you don't, check the [fast-archetype-simple](http://smile-sa.github.io/fast-archetype/2.12.1/fast-archetype-simple) at first, it is a very simple eexample, perfect to start.
+If you don't, check the [fast-archetype-simple](http://smile-sa.github.io/fast-archetype/2.12.1/fast-archetype-simple) at first, it is a very simple example, perfect to start.

 ## Create a new project